 M2: In Lakshadweep, what kind of Administrative challenges do you face?
 (I was in DANICS earlier, so he probably asked this one for that reason)

 CH: Sir, first of all, it is the communication and transportation.
-There are only two way to connect there – by sea or by air.
+There is only two way to connect there – by sea or by air.
 And very few airlines operate on that route.
-So, essential supplies is one issue.
-Secondly, the island is a coral island and hence fragile one and hence tourism can also not be promoted to great extent.
+So, essential supplies are one issue.
+Secondly, the island is a coral island and hence fragile one and hence tourism can also not be promoted to a great extent.
 Islands are small and not well connected and hence this is also an issue.

 M2: Any other issues?